Robot-Specific Blocks#

 • Actions

-• turn to heading - Turn the robot to a specific heading.
+• turn to heading - Turns the robot to face a specific heading from -359 to 359 degrees.
+The robot will turn the shortest direction to reach the target heading.

 • Settings